-Russell Hall (est. 2007) — Adjacent to Pauley-Rorem, this residence hall is home to our four-person suites which contain a common living space, a bathroom with a private shower and toilet rooms, two single rooms and one double occupancy room, a sitting area, and community room with a kitchen, and a study room.
+Russell Hall (est. 2007) — Adjacent to Pauley-Rorem, this residence hall is home to our four-person suites which include a common living space, a bathroom with a private shower and toilet, two single rooms and one double occupancy room, a sitting area, and community room with a kitchen, and a study room.

 Russell Science Center (est. 2018) — Russell Science Center, part of the $35 million Greater > Than campaign science facilities project, is the first academic building designed for the block plan.
-It was launched with the largest cash gift in college history - $20 million from Jean Russell '65, a researcher who made important discoveries about bone disease.
-Chemistry, biology, and biochemistry & molecular biology classes reside within this building.
+It was launched with the largest cash gift in Cornell history – $20 million from Jean Russell '65, a researcher who made important discoveries about bone disease.
+Chemistry, biology, and biochemistry & molecular biology classes are held in this building.

 Scott Alumni Center (est. 1883) — Scott Alumni Center began as three separate buildings which were joined together into what was traditionally but not exclusively a women's residence hall.
 The last students moved out in January 2009 and the building was transformed into professional offices for Alumni and College Advancement.